a5311221/merchantApi/README.md

 }
 ```

-When the first time of this interface is called for a specific order ID, a new address for each requested coin types is allocated.
+When the first time of this interface is called for a specific order ID, a new address for each requested coin type is allocated.
 Success Response:

 ```
 {